peteroupc/peteroupc.github.io/random.md

     - was generated using a statistical or unpredictable-random implementation (as defined earlier), or
     - is based on a timestamp (but only if the reproducible result is not intended to vary during the time specified on the timestamp and within the timestamp's granularity; for example, a year/month/day timestamp for a result that varies only daily),
 2. the application needs to generate the same "random" result multiple times,
-3.  it would be impractical to store or distribute that "random" result without relying on seeding, such as--
+3.  the application finds it impractical to store or distribute that "random" result without having to a use a PRNG with an application-specified seed, such as--
     -   by saving the result to a file, or
     -   by distributing the results or the random numbers to networked users as they are generated, and
 4. the PRNG algorithm and any procedure using that algorithm to generate that "random" result will remain stable as long as the relevant feature is still in use by the application.
 (Not using seeding allows either to be changed or improved without affecting the application's functionality.)